65th Guards Rifle Division: Baltic Offensive

-The 10th Guards Army was deployed into the salient northwest of Nevel and south of Pustoshka, between the 3rd and 4th Shock Armies, with the intention of helping to eliminate the German-held salient north of Nevel with its base at Novosokolniki.
+The 10th Guards Army was deployed into the salient northwest of Nevel and south of Pustoshka, between the 3rd and 4th Shock Armies, to help eliminate the German-held salient north of Nevel with its base at Novosokolniki.
 However, its deployment was delayed by the need to replenish its forces, while Army Group North surprised the Soviet command by beginning a phased withdrawal from the salient on December 29, which was completed six days later.

-During the late winter 10th Guards Army gradually advanced north of Pustoshka towards Novorzhev.
-On April 4, 1944 Colonel Dmitriev left command of the division but was not replaced until May 15 when Maj.
+During the late winter, the 10th Guards Army gradually advanced north of Pustoshka towards Novorzhev.
+On April 4, 1944, Colonel Dmitriev left command of the division, but was not replaced until May 15.
+Maj.
 Gen. Mikhail Fedorovich Andriushchenko, former commander of the 98th Rifle Corps, was brought in to take over; he would remain in this position until the division was disbanded.
-As of July 1 the 65th was facing the defenses of the Panther Line just south of Novorzhev.
-One month later the division had advanced well to the west and had crossed the border into Latvia in the vicinity of Kārsava.
-The pace of the advance slowed over the next six weeks and by mid-September the 19th Guards Corps was located near Lubāna and Gulbene.
-In the first days of October the division was north of the Daugava River on the approaches to Riga near Ogre.
-One week later the division received its only battle honor:
+As of July 1, the 65th was facing the defenses of the Panther Line south of Novorzhev.
+One month later, the division had advanced well to the west and crossed the border into Latvia in the vicinity of Kārsava.
+The pace of the advance slowed over the next six weeks, and by mid-September, the 19th Guards Corps was located near Lubāna and Gulbene.
+In the first days of October, the division was north of the Daugava River on the approaches to Riga near Ogre.
+One week later, the division received its only battle honor:

 RIGA...
 65th Guards Rifle Division (Major General Andriushchenko, Mikhail Fedorovich)...
 The troops who participated in the liberation of Riga, by the order of the Supreme High Command of October 13, 1944, and a commendation in Moscow, are given a salute of 24 artillery salvoes from 324 guns.

-Following the battle for Riga the 10th Guards Army was part of the forces of 2nd Baltic Front that were blockading the former Army Group North in the Kurland Peninsula of Latvia.
-In March it was transferred to Leningrad Front as part of the Kurland Group of Forces, where it remained for the duration.
+Following the battle for Riga, the 10th Guards Army was part of the forces of the 2nd Baltic Front that were blockading the former Army Group North in the Kurland Peninsula of Latvia.
+In March, it was transferred to the Leningrad Front as part of the Kurland Group of Forces, where it remained for the duration.

-Postwar, the 65th Guards was withdrawn to Estonia by October 1, 1945 as part of the 19th Guards Rifle Corps.
-It was disbanded there between August 1, 1946 and 1947.
+Postwar, the 65th Guards was withdrawn to Estonia by October 1, 1945, as part of the 19th Guards Rifle Corps.
+It was disbanded there between August 1, 1946, and 1947.